Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.Philippians 2:3 KJV

 The answers to your question, is it showing that you are walking in the labor of self?
 Or are you walking in the labor of love?

-In my time of weakness, I had to learn what vulnerability meant–understanding that God was asking me to be humble and knowing that I could let others shine (affirming and empowering) while being in the midst of my storm.
+In my time of weakness, I had to learn what vulnerability meant–understanding that God asked me to be humble and knowing that I could let others shine (affirming and empowering) while being in the midst of my storm.
 I know that it is hard to think of others when you feel the spotlight should be on you.
 Especially when it appears you are the one in dire need.
 However, when you understand the true meaning of love, you learn that you can rejoice for others as they experience their season of blessing.
 Sometimes, God needs you to be focused on others so He can focus on you!
 I say that because when we think that we are the fixer, we can tend to ruin things thinking that we have to be in control.

 God had to show me that taking eyes off of myself was not saying that “I” forgot about me (thinking that I lost sight of the goal).
 Practicing humility helped me see that God is love, and He is the definition of Agape love.
 When using Agape to express love, it indicates God’s nature and His will for his children.
 God wants us to be selfless, choosing to have the mind of Christ “Let this mind be in you, which was also in Christ Jesus” (Philippians 2:5).
 Agape is powerful because it encompasses all the attributes of love (i.e., humility, vulnerability, selflessness).